 Equation demonstrates when the state assignment, zt, for data point xt is known (or sampled previously), the mixture components can be sampled from a multinomial distribution with DP priors.
 Equation also shows that each emission distribution is modeled independent of other distributions.
 However, since in HDPHMM each state is also a group we can model the emission distribution using another HDP.
 The resulting model will have two parallel hierarchies and hence is referred to as a Doubly Hierarchical Dirichlet Process Hidden Markov Model (DHDPHMM).
 The generative model is defined as [10]:

 DHDPHMM pools the data points while HDPHMM divides data points between different states.
 If we don’t have enough data points in a particular state or a mixture component then the distribution parameters will be estimated poorly (e.g. the mean and covariance).
-For example, in speech recognition systems we usually use features with a dimensionality of 39 which translates to 39+(39x40)/2+1=820 free parameters per Gaussian mixture component (assuming a full covariance).
+For example, in speech recognition systems we usually use features with a dimensionality of 39 that translates to 820 free parameters per Gaussian mixture component assuming a full covariance (39+(39x40)/2+1=820).
+In practice we often assume a diagonal covariance matrix to reduce the parameter count.

 A non-ergodic structure for DHDPHMM can be achieved by modifying the transition distributions.
+Here we only provide the extension to a left-to-right (LR) model but other types of models are also possible [10].
 These modifications can be applied to HDPHMM using a similar approach.
-In this section we only provide the extension to left-to-right model but other types are also possible and are presented in [10].

 The transition probability from state j has infinite support and can be written as: